esqLABS/cts/README.md

 #> [14] "my_protocol"
 ```

-## Create, Parameterize and Run a DDI Simulation
+## Create, Parameterize and Run a DDI Project

 After importing the necessary compounds, you can create a DDI
 simulation.
 Here is a basic example of creating a DDI simulation with a